dirk-thomas/issues_dashboard/README.md

 How to automate the login
 -------------------------

-You can automate the login by adding your credentials (either an OAuth token or the username and password) to the config.js file.
+You can automate the login by adding your OAuth token into the config.js file.

 You should only do that in a local workspace and never commit your credentials to a publically readable repository.